bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/DBA_Data Scientist Challenge README.md

         - The output file should be tab separated, and contain the "merge" of the valid files (one output file per pair)

     3. Your script should handle these error conditions at a minimum:
-        - A rowID n file A does not appear in file B
+        - A rowID in file A does not appear in file B
         - A rowID in file B does not appear in file A

     4. Input files that have errors in them should be: